 Upon arrival, I quickly had to plant the vines 4 feet apart in each row with a 6 foot space between the rows, also known as 4 x 6 spacing.
 We had agreed upon this spacing while creating our vineyard plan.
 I had carefully marked the spaces with bamboo sticks that later would be used to support and train the vines.
 Little did we realize at the time, that the 6 foot spacing between rows was too narrow and we should have made it wider so that a small tractor could fit.
 Oh well, you live and learn!

 Let’s talk dirt…real dirt!
 If you’ve ever been to the Dundee Hills AVA, the soil is primarily a reddish brown clay loam called Jory, after the Jory family who settled in the area during the mid 1800s.
 Jory soil is volcanic in origin and therefore, is high in iron and other minerals.
 Douglas Fir and hazelnut trees thrive in it and it is also the soil of choice for most grape growers in the Willamette Valley.
 In fact, in 2011 it was christened the state soil or Oregon.
 There you go…pretty important and I was covered in the stuff.

 Digging in a clay-based soil during the summer months is not something I recommend.
 In fact, you shouldn’t plant grapevines in the summer.
 They should be planted in the autumn or early spring.
 However, did we follow the rules?
 No!
-As a result of our bad timing, the hardened ground due to a lack of rainfall made it almost impossible to dig.
-However, after several hours laboring under the hot sun coupled with endless trips back and forth from the vineyard, we had successfully transplanted 238 pinot noir vines.
+As a result of our bad timing, the hardened ground, due to a lack of rainfall, made it almost impossible to dig.
+However, after several hours labouring under the hot sun coupled with endless trips back and forth from the vineyard, we had successfully transplanted 238 pinot noir vines.
 Definitely worth celebrating with a glass of Pinot Noir!!